Skip to Content

 Wage & Hour Issues

-Under the Fair Labor Standards Act (FLSA) of 1938, workers in the United States, including those in Illinois, have the right to receive a minimum living wage.
-The act also offers protections to workers in regards to the number of hours worked per day and per week.
-Additionally, nonexempt employees are entitled to receive overtime pay when they work more than 40 hours in a week and Illinois labor laws entitle all workers to breaks throughout the workday.
+Under the Fair Labor Standards Act (FLSA) of 1938, workers in the United States, including those in Florida, have the right to receive a minimum living wage.
+The act also offers protections to workers in regard to the number of hours worked per day and per week.
+Additionally, nonexempt employees are entitled to receive overtime pay when they work more than 40 hours in a week.

 Wage and hour laws vary somewhat from state to state; our attorneys can help you understand your rights and whether they have been violated.

-Our firm in Rockford, IL handles all types of wage and hour cases, including those involving:
+Our firm in Fort Lauderdale handles all types of wage & hour cases, including those involving:

 No matter how complex your case may be, we are prepared to help.
 Our team conducts thorough research and investigation in order to better prepare your wage and hour case for the possibility of going to trial.